 OBSERVE WHILE WEEDING: Make notes, to plan for fall reworking of problem spots–areas that seem to invite weeds to sow with abandon, like the driveway, or other gravel surfaces, or cracks between pavers.
 Again, decision time: To solarize (lay down plastic sheeting, and use summer heat and sun to cook the weeds to death)?
 Or to spray?
 I say no to chemical herbicides, so there are sheets of plastic here and there, and the scuffle hoe (a push-pull long-handled tool sometimes called a Dutch hoe) is getting a workout, too, especially in the driveway gravel.

-GARDENS NEED AN INCH OF WATER a week.
+GARDENS NEED CONSISTENT WATER.
+Especially intensive, high-demand areas like vegetables, annuals and containers.
 Check your rain gauge to see if the heavens provided it.
 Soak beds deeply in the root zone, but don’t spritz with a sprayer now and again like you’re washing the car.
-Containers, especially smallish ones in sun, need daily attention, and periodic feeding.
+Pots, especially smallish ones in sun, need daily attention, and periodic feeding.
 Be alert!

 IF YOU ARE IN JAPANESE BEETLE territory, handpick each morning and again late day.
-Drown in a container of water.
-We can’t eliminate them; we have to manage them.
+Knock them off foliage and drown in a container of soapy water.
+We can’t eliminate them; we have to manage them once they resume activity, around July 4 in my zone.
 Consider a biological (non-toxic) control to further help reduce overwintering grub population with nematodes, or one of the other biologicals covered in this government bulletin for homeowners (pdf).
+Ken Druse and I chatted about various tactical approaches we’ve taken to them in this story and podcast.

 MAKING MORE HABITAT for “natural enemies” (the so-called “good bugs”) is key to the bigger picture of a healthy, manageable garden.
 Here is how.